How to Search for Technical Information

 3. API is a concise documentation on all possible application functions.
 It is more intended for finding answers to specific questions.

-4. Tutorials, in contrast to quides, are aimed at various options for using the tool.
+4. Tutorials, in contrast to guides, are aimed at various options for using the tool.

 Source code (github)